FabianaCampanari/NerdFlix/README.md

 #  <p align="center"> 📺  NerdFlix </p>

-✨ A collection of the best YouTube channels for nerds.
+<p align="center"> ✨ A collection of the best YouTube channels for nerds.

 <p align="center"> < made with love & joy /> 🤎 </p>